Pat Parker, War Nurse

 Embarrassed by the resulting press exposure, Nurse Parker made herself a mask as well as a very… unencumbering costume to continue defending Britain as War Nurse.

 - Stopping a terribly disfigured German soldier capturing British officers in London using a sleep gas dispenser, to burn them to death in a Saxon tomb.

-- Teamed up with famous R.A.F. fighter pilot Don Fraser to stop a spy lighting fires to provide targets for Blitz bombers.
+- Teamed up with famous R.A.F. fighter pilot Don Fraser to stop a spy.
+The enemy agent had been lighting fires to provide targets for Blitz bombers.